qidi-community/Plus4-Wiki/content/Screws-Tilt-Adjust/README.md

 The same values will also be show in the Console:

 ![image](https://github.com/user-attachments/assets/51dfdad4-9741-4a43-a016-bf6b502eda8a)

+> [!NOTE]
+> If you have a desktop app or browser running at same time as you are using a phone app or a different browser, be sure to keep the browser or app active from which you want to see the output screen.
+(For example, if you use a phone and let the app go idle, the results will only display on the desktop app or maybe even not at all).

 Adjust all the values in red and press `Retry` until all the values are in green.